microsoft/pxt-arcade/docs/game-submission.md

 ### 6 - Commit your submission file

 When you're finished inserting the game code into the GitHub editor, scroll to the bottom of the page.
-Add a commit description for your new submission and select ``Create a new branch for this commit``.
-You can make a commit name there or just use the default one.
-Click the **Propose new file** button.
+Add a commit description for your new submission.
+Also, you can make a commit branch name there or just use the default one.
+Click the **Propose new file** or the **Commit new file** button.

 Before you commit, make sure you've inserted all of the necessary parts for the submission file.
 Here's an example of a complete submission file for the ``Walker`` game: